 - Bookings is just a contract.
 It a contractual obligation to pay you.
 But that means jack till you are paid… so it’s not revenue.
 What exactly are you going to do if Google stops paying you your $100?
 Fuck all

-- Revenue you get to show as accounting revenue as you ratably provide the service over the life of the contract.
-How and when revenue is recognized is governed by your bean counter under IFRS or GAAP, depending what country you are in
+- SaaS revenue you get to show as accounting revenue as you ratably provide the service over the life of the contract.
+How and when revenue is recognized is governed by your bean counter under IFRS or GAAP, depending on what country you are in

 Oh, in case you are wondering… letters of intent (LoI) and verbal/handshake agreements are neither revenue nor bookings, they’re bullshit some dodgy geezers might use to inflate numbers to investors.
 Don’t be that dude.

 When you get a bill you pay it, right?
 Billings is when you actually collect your customers’ money and it will be hitting your bank ASAP.
 In SaaS land people pay a month or if more, typically a year upfront.
 Yeah, if you are more enterprise, you can have say 3 year contracts though.

 - If you only do monthly contracts, then your bookings and billings are exactly the same.